Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-Indeed, for a robust treatment of the symmetry breaking by including correlations going beyond the mean-field approach, the variational principle is employed by considering the trial wave function only from the subspace corresponding to the symmetry eigenvalue.
-In the case of rotational symmetry this corresponds to first projecting the intrinsic wave function onto a state with well-defined angular-momentum and then performing the variational procedure.
-This variation after projection method, proposed originally by Zeh \cite{ZEH65}, can be shown to lead to practically exact results for a degenerate model \cite{(She00c)}.
-The difference between the two approaches becomes quite obvious for the case of particle permutational symmetry, with the method of Peierls and Yoccoz giving rise to an approximate antisymmetrized Hartree solution, while the method of Zeh leading to the correct HF solution.
+In a single-step variational procedure, the variation is performed by simultaneously considering symmetry-restored trial states that can be obtained from any intrinsic state.
+In the case of rotational symmetry, this corresponds to first projecting the intrinsic wave function onto a state with well-defined angular-momentum and then performing the variational procedure over the intrinsic states.
+This variation after projection method, proposed originally by Zeh \cite{ZEH65}, for a simple degenerate model leads to practically exact results \cite{(She00c)}.
+The difference between two-step and single-step variational approaches becomes quite obvious for the case of particle permutational symmetry, with the method of Peierls and Yoccoz giving rise to an approximate anti-symmetrized Hartree solution, while the method of Zeh leading to the correct HF solution.

-Projection methods developed to restore the symmetries can be divided into those pertaining to abelian and non-abelian symmetry groups \cite{ring2000}.
+Projection methods developed to restore the symmetries can be divided into those pertaining to abelian and non-abelian symmetry groups \cite{Lowdin1967,MacDonald2006,ring2000}.
 Restoration of the linear-momentum symmetry, gauge symmetry associated with the particle number, and parity symmetry pertain to the abelian groups.
 For this class, projection operators have expected mathematical properties of idempotency and hermiticity.
-For the class of non-abelian symmetry groups, which includes three-dimensional rotation, and corresponds to restoration of angular-momentum or isospin, the projection operators do not have properties of idempotency and hermiticity.
-However, as we discuss below, such operators project out the relevant quantum numbers from the intrinsic wave function, and that is what is important from physical considerations.
+For the class of non-abelian symmetry groups, which includes three-dimensional rotations, and corresponds to restoration of angular-momentum or isospin, the projection operators do not have properties of idempotency and hermiticity.
+However, as we discuss below, such operators project out the relevant quantum numbers from the intrinsic wave function, and that is what is important for physical applications.